whitneylosinski/World_Weather_Analysis/README.md

 ## Purpose

-A coworker at PlanMyTrip requested help in collecting and analyzing weather data across over 500 cities worldwide to be used for recommending ideal hotels to their customers based on the clients' weather preferences.
+A coworker at PlanMyTrip requested help in collecting and analyzing weather data across over 500 cities worldwide to be used for recommending ideal hotels to their customers based on the client's weather preferences.
 Specifically, the coworker requested that the Google Maps and Places API and Search Nearby features be used to create a travel destinations map and travel itinerary map which display the following information about each city:

 1. Name of a Hotel in the City
 2. City Name